 Reading the statistics and poring through articles about recent third-party security breaches may educate you about current cyber dangers, but it won’t actually solve anything.
-The best way to minimize your risk of third-party cyberattacks is by implementing a comprehensive and efficient Third-Party Security Risk Management (TPSRM) process.
+The best way to minimize your risk of third-party cyberattacks is by implementing a comprehensive and efficient Third-Party Security Risk Management (TPCRM) process.

 But if you’re like many, you are part of a small team charged with managing this process, and you might not know where to begin.
 Here are three important tips to help get you started: